 - Right now, DACA is being decided in the courts.
-That means the program's future is still uncertain. - For now, existing DACA recipients are still protected from deportation. - For up to date information, visit: - unitedwedream.org/resources/the-5th- circuits-mandate-on-daca-is- expected-to-take-effect-heres-what- you-need-to-know - Or text DACA INFO to 787-57 - On March 12, 2025, the court's most recent decision would allow first-time DACA applications.
+That means the program's future is still uncertain. - For up to date information, visit: - unitedwedream.org/resources/the-5thcircuits-mandate-on-daca-isexpected-to-take-effect-heres-whatyou-need-to-know - On March 12, 2025, the court's most recent decision would allow first-time DACA applications.
 However, there is still no updated guidance from the USCIS. - If you are eligible for DACA and are considering applying for the first time should consult with a trusted immigration attorney before applying. - Litigation is ongoing, so it is possible that there will be additional changes to the program. - In the meantime, DHS will continue to accept and process renewal DACA requests (including requests for work permits and advance parole). - If you currently have DACA, your status is still valid. - If your DACA expires within the next six months, renew now! - If you submitted a first-time initial DACA application to USCIS that has not yet been granted, that application will be frozen.
 It will not be processed until further notice. - Individuals who previously received Deferred Action for Childhood Arrivals (DACA) can now file Forms I-821D (DACA renewal application) and I-765 (work permit renewal application) online. - Online filing is available for those who currently have DACA or whose DACA expired less than a year ago. - For more information about DACA and how to renew your DACA status, visit uscis.gov/DACA.

-Detention Resources
+Detention resources